Fast and exact simulations of stochastic epidemics on static and temporal networks: Models and Algorithms

 \subsubsection{Next Reaction Method (NEXT-Net)}

 We here describe the implementation of the next reaction method in NEXT-Net, see Fig.~\ref{fig:1_next_reaction}d.
-Every time an individual is infected, we draw the times until infection of the individual's neighbors from the distribution $\psi(\tau)$.
+Every time an individual is infected, we draw the times until infection of each neighbor from the distribution $\psi(\tau\,|\,w_{ij})$.
 For SIR and SIS models, we also draw the random time until recovery from the distribution $\rho(\tau)$.
 The absolute times of these events, together with their type (infection or recovery) and the participating nodes, are inserted into a global priority queue.
 At each step of the algorithm, we retrieve the earliest event from this queue and execute it.
-In the case of infections, this operation adds further future events into the queue.
-The priority queue data structure guarantees that each step of the algorithm takes a time that scales at worst with the logarithm of the number of infected individuals.
+In the case of infections, this operation on average adds $R_0$ further future events into the queue, where $R_0$ is the basic reproduction number (i.e. average number of subsequent infections caused by a single infection).
+The resulting time complexity of a single step when $I$ nodes are infected (and the size of the priority queue is thus at most $I R_0$) is dominated by the complexity of maintaining the priority queue, that is at most $\mathcal{O}\big(\log(I R_0)\big)$.
 The algorithm is described in detail in \SIAlgorithms{}.